uukomadu/html-layouts-2/README.md

   * solution
 * Inside index.html, below the paragraph's create a section.
 Give this section a class name and don't forget to close the section.
   * solution
-* INside index.html, inside the section you created in the previous step create two divs and give each a unique class name.
+* Inside index.html, inside the section you created in the previous step create two divs and give each a unique class name.
 Now reuse the class you used to differentiate the previous section's divs by background color to their corresponding div.
   * solution
 * Inside index.html, create another section.
 Give this section a class name and close the section.
   * solution